Enterprise AI Value Realisation After Go-Live: From Deployment to Adoption

 Change management also surfaces where the AI does not fit the workflow as designed.
 If people are trained, supported, and still not adopting the AI for a specific use case, that is a signal that the solution does not match the problem, not that people are resistant to change.
 Organisations that pay attention to this feedback adjust configurations, workflows, or use case scope rather than doubling down on training.

 They empower technically capable individuals within teams to configure the AI for local needs rather than centralising all customisation.
-They create champion programs so that teams have local experts who can answer questions and demonstrate use cases in context.
-They build lightweight structures for cross-team knowledge sharing so that solutions discovered once get reused widely.
+They create champion programs so teams have local experts who can answer questions and demonstrate use cases in context.
+They build lightweight structures for cross-team knowledge sharing so solutions discovered once get reused widely.

 They invest in training that is ongoing rather than one-time, and they pair it with change management that supports people through the transition from old workflows to new ones.
 They measure success not by deployment milestones but by adoption behaviour and quantified productivity impact.